Ninc-Consulting/ninc_keyboard_tester/README.md

-# NINC Keyboard Tester
+# Ninc Keyboard Tester

 Tests the functionality of your keyboard.
-NINC Keboard Tester is a winforms application that listens for key strokes and displays which key was detected.
+Ninc Keyboard Tester is a winforms application that listens for key strokes and displays which key was detected.
 This can be used to ensure that each key on a keyboard is functioning properly.

-### Download NINC Keyboard Tester
+### Download Ninc Keyboard Tester

 Download the latest version from https://github.com/Ninc-Consulting/ninc_keyboard_tester/releases.
 You only need to download the exe file.